rohan-varma/rohan-varma.github.io/_posts/2018-1-9-Loss-Fun.md

 ![loss](https://qph.fs.quoracdn.net/main-qimg-eb4345f0ebb02477e9ec870cdf9f3155.webp)

 Loss functions are a key part of any machine learning model: they define an objective against which the performance of your model is measured, and the setting of weight parameters learned by the model is determined by minimizing a chosen loss function.
 There are several different common loss functions to choose from: the cross-entropy loss, the mean-squared error, the huber loss, and the hinge loss - just to name a few.
-Given a particular model, each loss function has particular properties that make it interesting - for example, the (L2-regularized) hingle loss comes with the maximum-margin property, and the mean-squared error when used in conjunction with linear regression comes with convexity guarantees.
+Given a particular model, each loss function has particular properties that make it interesting - for example, the (L2-regularized) hinge loss comes with the maximum-margin property, and the mean-squared error when used in conjunction with linear regression comes with convexity guarantees.

 In this post, I'll discuss three common loss functions: the mean-squared (MSE) loss, cross-entropy loss, and the hinge loss.
 These are the most commonly used functions I've seen used in traditional machine learning and deep learning models, so I thought it would be a good idea to figure out the underlying theory behind each one, and when to prefer one over the others.